GEANT/nomad_cni/README.md

 nomad_cni::cni_connect { ['cni1', 'cni2']: }
 ```

-If you need encryption, or you need to interconnect only certain services, you can either:
+If you need encryption, or you need to interconnect only certain services within the CNI, you can either:

 1. help implementing `wireguard` in this module
 2. use [Consul Connect](https://developer.hashicorp.com/consul/docs/connect)